jasondavies/d3-parsets/README.md

 <a name="parsets_width" href="#parsets_width">#</a> parsets.<b>width</b>(<i>width</i>)

-<p>Specifies the chart width in pixels.
+Specifies the chart width in pixels.
 If *width* is not specified, returns the current width, which defaults to 960.

 <a name="parsets_height" href="#parsets_height">#</a> parsets.<b>height</b>(<i>height</i>)

-<p>Specifies the chart height in pixels.
+Specifies the chart height in pixels.
 If *height* is not specified, returns the current height, which defaults to 600.

 <a name="parsets_spacing" href="#parsets_spacing">#</a> parsets.<b>spacing</b>(<i>spacing</i>)

-<p>Specifies the total amount of spacing in pixels to be divided between the horizontal category bars.
+Specifies the total amount of spacing in pixels to be divided between the horizontal category bars.
 If *spacing* is not specified, returns the current spacing, which defaults to 20.

 <a name="parsets_tension" href="#parsets_tension">#</a> parsets.<b>tension</b>(<i>tension</i>)

-<p>Specifies the tension for the ribbon curves.
+Specifies the tension for the ribbon curves.
 This should be a value between 0 and 1 inclusive.
 If *tension* is not specified, returns the current tension, which defaults to 1 (straight lines).

 <a name="parsets_duration" href="#parsets_duration">#</a> parsets.<b>duration</b>(<i>duration</i>)

-<p>Specifies the duration for the animated transitions in milliseconds.
+Specifies the duration for the animated transitions in milliseconds.
 If *duration* is not specified, returns the current duration, which defaults to 500.

+<a name="parsets_dimensionFormat" href="#parsets_dimensionFormat">#</a> parsets.<b>dimensionFormat</b>(<i>dimensionFormat</i>)

+Specifies a formatting function for the dimension name.
+If *dimensionFormat* is not specified, returns the current formatting function, which defaults to <code>String</code>.